seatable-data/manual/README.md

 ## Report issues

-Please report issues to <https://github.com/seatable/seatable/issues>
+Please report issues to our forum <https://forum.seatable.io/>

 ## More information